The Maine Jobs & Recovery Plan

 These funds will support technical assistance, outreach, training, marketing, and access-to-capital programs for business owners from underrepresented backgrounds, build upon successful support programs to scale them more broadly, and explore how the State could encourage business diversity through State procurement.

-Launch Health Workforce Initiative: $15M
+- Health Care Workforce Initiative: $21M

 Health care employs more workers than any other job sector in Maine, yet critical worker shortages existed in Maine prior to the pandemic and have been exacerbated by it.
 These shortages limit access to quality care, particularly in behavioral health and long-term care; increase costs; and affect Maine’s ability to attract talented workers since quality health care is often a priority for relocation.

-Create Clean Energy Partnerships: $8M
+- Clean Energy Partnerships: $8M

 Clean energy jobs are the fastest growing job sector in the country.
 Careers spanning from electricians to HVAC technicians to engineers offer good-paying jobs for established workers seeking new opportunities and young people seeking careers.
 However, Maine’s overall shortage of skilled workers is an obstacle to filling these jobs, and Maine lags other New England states in its number of clean energy jobs per capita.